John S. Koudounis: Career

-After graduating from Brown University in 1988, Koudounis began his financial career at Merrill Lynch.
-He then transitioned to ABN AMRO North America, where he became the company's head of fixed income, spending a total of 12 years with the company.
+Koudounis began his financial career at Merrill Lynch in 1988, immediately after graduating from Brown University.
+He then joined ABN AMRO's North American branch in 1997, where he spent 12 years as the head of fixed income.

 In 2008, Koudounis joined Mizuho Securities USA Inc. as executive managing director and head of fixed income, overseeing trading, sales, and investment banking activities.
-In his first year at the company, his division earned more than the entire firm had in its history.
-In 2010, Koudounis was appointed president and CEO of the company.
-He also sat on the company's executive management committee, risk committee, and new product committee.
-When he became the company's CEO in 2010, he was the youngest CEO of a Wall Street firm, at the age of 44.
-As well as having direct management responsibilities in the Americas, he served on the management team in Tokyo for the global organization.
+In 2010, he was appointed president and CEO, becoming the youngest CEO of a Wall Street firm at that time.

-In early 2016, Koudounis was the firm's first designated CEO of Calamos Investments, a global investment management firm headquartered in Naperville, Illinois.
-He was appointed by Founder John Calamos, Sr. as part of Calamos' succession plan.
-Koudounis's appointment was effective at the beginning of April 2016.
-He leads the firm's business activities, including executing the firm's growth strategy and expanding the firm's global footprint.
+In early 2016, Koudounis was named CEO of Calamos Investments, an investment firm headquartered in Naperville, Illinois.
+He was appointed by the firm's founder John Calamos, Sr. as part of Calamos's succession plan.'

-Koudounis is the founder of the Chicago CEO COVID-19 Coalition, an organization he created in 2020 during the COVID-19 pandemic to provide COVID-19 relief and recovery for the city and bring Chicago's business leaders together in a time of need.
-This initiative focused on four critical areas in COVID-19 recovery: food, shelter/homelessness, counseling services, and personal protective equipment.
-The Coalition distributed over $1.5 million in proceeds from its telethon.
+Koudounis is the founder of the Chicago CEO COVID-19 Coalition, an organization created in 2020 during the COVID-19 pandemic to provide relief for the city and bring Chicago's business leaders together.
+The coalition distributed over $1.5 million in proceeds from its televised fundraising.

 Koudounis is a member of the Leadership Council at Concordia and the Bretton Woods Committee.
-He is a member of the board of trustees of the National Hellenic Museum, a patron of the Prince's Trust International, and an executive advisory board member for the SEAL Future Foundation.
+He is a member of the board of trustees of the National Hellenic Museum, and an executive advisory board member for the SEAL Future Foundation.
 He is a founding board member and executive committee member of The Hellenic Initiative.
-He is also a member of Leadership 100 and Chairman of the Metropolis of Chicago Foundation.
+He is Chairman of the Metropolis of Chicago Foundation.
 In 2016, he was inducted as an Archon of the Ecumenical Patriarchate in the Order of St. Andrew.

 Personal life

-Koudounis is married and has two children, twin daughters.
+John Spiro Koudounis was born in 1966 and raised in Lincolnwood, Illinois, the son of George and Dina Koudounis.
+His father, George, was a United States Navy veteran of World War II.

+Koudounis is married to Joanne Koudounis and the couple have twin daughters.
+Koudounis maintains residences and offices in both New York and Chicago.
+Outside of his professional career, he maintains an interest in global leadership and macroeconomic policy.